G1OJS/BandOpticon/Change History.md

 # To-do list & ideas

 To do:
-  - V2 - fix inactive tile not changing colour
+  - home & DX colours - distinct but not lurid
-       - solve long extra mode list expanding tile
   - make extra mode click not change global mode
-       - centre tiles or use grid or padding
   - add text to explain abbreviations
   - day / night theme?
   - try a line in the detail grid showing "home reciprocals"
     - any home -> dx call -> any home
   - stop word wrap on filter link in LH column when not grouping calls
   - QRZ link for displayed callsigns?
   - switch to https://www.brailleinstitute.org/freefont/
-  - think of a different colour for Tx-Rx spots so it doesn't look so similar to remove entities in home

 Code tidying:
   - make the test message injector work